GMOD/jbrowse-components/website/docs/developer_guide.md

 pluggable element types plugins can add, see the [pluggable elements](developer_guide#pluggable-elements) page.

-We will go over creating an example plugin.
 The first thing that we have is a `src/index.js` which exports a default class containing the plugin registration code

 src/index.js